CollinStubbs/BilliardsSimulation/README.md

 # Billiards Simulation
-Simulation of a shot in a game of billiards
+Simulation of a shot in a game of billiards.

 When testing, use the values below to simulate the shot as realistic as possible: